lei-xue/telegram-deepseek/README.md

-# telegram-deepseek
+# deepseek-telegram
-This is an hobby project based using deepseek api to chat at telegram.
+This is an hobby project based using deepseek api to chat at telegram